CrabeDeFrance/rtshark/README.md

 ### New parameters

 There is actually no specific work to add more TShark parameters.
-If you think one important parameter is missing, you can create an issue.
+If you miss an important parameter, you can create an issue.
 But if you want something to be added quickly, please do a patch proposal with the missing parameter or feature.
-Of course, any new proposal should include documentation to explain how to use it and a unit test to validate it.
+Of course, any new proposal should include documentation to explain how to use it and an unit test to validate it.

 ### Version